FrankTaylorLieder/otail/README.md

-# otail
+# otail - Oxidized Tail

 A TUI-based two-pane log file viewer with search.
+Written in Rust.

 Note: this is an early stage project.